 - 1. Stormwater flooding and high wind events have historically been and currently are the main hazards facing the Town. - 2.
-The Town of Keller does not currently participate in the NFIP, but is interested in joining the program so that residents and businesses can purchase flood insurance. - 3.
+The Town of Keller does not currently participate in the NFIP or CRS Program, but is interested in joining so residents and businesses can purchase flood insurance. - 3.
 Secondary hazards facing the Town are HazMat incidents impacting water and air quality, winter storms, groundwater contamination, drought, and fire. - 4.
 The Town has identified areas that have poorly maintained drainage ditches that regularly cause stormwater flooding hazards.
 The Town has been and will continue to mitigate these problems.

-CHAPTER 16: TOWN OF MELFA TOWN PROFILE
+CHAPTER 16: TOWN OF MELFA